Dana was referred to the One Stop Breast Clinic at St Mary’s Hospital. She had a lump in her right breast, which had been present for two months.

 A mammogram and ultrasound were performed.
 No tissue sample was taken of the right breast and Dana was discharged to her GP on the basis that all was well.

-Although Dana continued to attend her GP, on the basis of the re-assuring advice given by the hospital, her concerns were dismissed until November 1999.
+Although Dana continued to attend her GP, on the basis of the re-assuring advice given by the hospital, her concerns were dismissed for months.

 At an appointment at that time, the GP found a large firm swelling and referred her back to hospital.